eddmash/android-form/docs/source/faker.rst

     // you could also populate single field on its own populator.populate(form.getField("gender"));

-The kind of data that is generated depends on the type of view and the name of the field. e.g. if a view is edittext of with inputype of number then the populator will generated numbers for that particular view.
+The kind of data that is generated depends on the type of editText and the name of the field. e.g. if a editText is edittext of with inputype of number then the populator will generated numbers for that particular editText.